dearhive/MashShare/readme.txt

 * Improved backend, new Mashshare Social Media Add-On page
 * Multi language capable, *.po files
 * Change color of share counts via setting
-* Count up animation for share counts (Does not work for shortcodes and on blog pages)
+* Count up animation for share buttons counts (Does not work for shortcodes and on blog pages)
 * HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
 * Plus button moves to end of share buttons when activated and does not stay longer in place.
-* Drag and drop sort order of services.
+* Drag and drop sort order of share buttons services.
-* Enable desired Social Media Icons services with one click
+* Enable desired Social Media share buttons Icons with one click
 * Choose which Social Media network should be visible all the time This ones will be large sized by default.
 Other Social Media networks are behind the plus sign
 * Three different effective share button styles - Less is more here
 * Choose border radius of the Social Media buttons
-* Keep settings when plugin is uninstalled - optional
+* Keep settings when share buttons are uninstalled - optional
 * Custom CSS field for individual styling of the social media share buttons

 <strong> Social Media Add-Ons available for </strong>